SebChw/Actually-Robust-Training/README.md

     # YourLightningModule(L.LightningModule) -> YourArtModule(ArtModule)
     #
     # Now you can Use YourArtModule.compute_metrics({PREDICTION: ..., TARGET: ...}) -> Dict[str, float]
-    # Which will calculate and log metrics with appropriate name for you.
-Additionally you can now skip expensive metrics calculations
+    # This will calculate and log metrics with an appropriate name for you.
+Additionally, you can now skip expensive metrics calculations
     model_class = YourArtModule

-    # Let's assume we work on typical classification_problem
+    # Let's assume we work on a typical classification problem
     NUM_CLASSES = 10
     EXPECTED_LOSS = -math.log(1 / NUM_CLASSES)